top of page

 Ingredients:

-½ cup nut or seed butter, such as tahini, peanut butter, cashew butter, sunflower butter, etc.
+• 1/2 cup nut or seed butter, such as tahini, peanut butter, cashew butter, sunflower butter, etc.

-2 tbls. powdered herbs of your choice.
+• 2 tablespoons powdered herbs of your choice.

-Toppings to roll herbal balls in, such as coconut flakes, crushed nuts, seeds, cocoa powder, cinnamon, cacao nibs, or mini chocolate chips.
+• Toppings to roll herbal balls in, such as coconut flakes, crushed nuts, seeds, cocoa powder, cinnamon, cacao nibs, or mini chocolate chips.

 Directions:

-In a bowl, combine nut or seed butter with sweetener.
+• In a bowl, combine nut or seed butter with sweetener.
 Blend in chopped dried fruit and powdered herbs until everything is mixed well.
-Take a teaspoonful of candy mixture and roll into a ball.
-Continue until you have about 10-12 herbal balls.
-Spread topping on a flat dish and roll each ball into the topping.
-Store candy in an air-tight container with lid, and refrigerate for longer shelf-life.

 There are so many herbs to choose from, but which ones you choose will depend upon the therapeutic benefits that you desire.
 The following are some ideas.